munificent/magpie/doc/site/markdown/language/compound-values.markdown

 A series of expressions separated by commas creates a *tuple*:

     :::magpie
-    1, 2, "three"  // creates a tuple of two ints and a string
+    1, 2, "three"  // Creates a tuple of two ints and a string.

 If you aren't familiar with tuples, it may be a bit hard to wrap your head around them.
 A tuple is a *compound* value, but it isn't quite a *container*.
 A tuple doesn't *hold* values, it *is* values.